 “Weighing in” is not guidance.

 Hoboken Passes Cannabis Ordinance

-The Hoboken Council approved a first reading of a cannabis ordinance that allows a dispensary within their limits.
+The Hoboken Council approved the first reading of a cannabis ordinance that allows a dispensary within their limits.
 Their Planning Board will likely approve it on June 1st.
 The cannabis ordinance will then be approved for the second and final time by the Council in July.

 Hoboken Cannabis Review Board attorney Ron Mondello explained the process by which they could allow adult-use cannabis dispensaries.
 He is a former Councilman from Bergen County and proclaimed himself a Deadhead.